Chapter 1 : Prologue

 The point of this little anecdote is that one of the creators of this map was my grandfather James Potter.
 (This was one of the reasons James (meaning my brother Ė see why this is confusing?) insisted he should have priority with it Ė he was older than Albus and I, and he shared the same name as one of the creators.)
 James Sr was apparently a lot like Uncle George Ė a prankster who loved to make people laugh.

 But Lily and James Potter (the original ones, I mean) died when Dad was only a year old, because a Dark wizard named Voldemort killed them along with hundreds of other people.
 Everyone I know has friends or relatives who died in the war against Voldemort.
-Thirty-one years ago today was the Battle of Hogwarts, when Dad finally defeated Voldemort.
+Thirty-four years ago today was the Battle of Hogwarts, when Dad finally defeated Voldemort.
 Itís a day of sadness, remembrance, and happiness all rolled into one: a day for the lost loved ones, and the birth of a new wizarding world.

 I often wonder what the world would be like if Voldemort had never existed: Dadís parents would still be alive, and so would Teddyís parents, and Uncle Fred.
 And I wouldnít be a reluctant, reclusive celebrity Ė Iíd just be a normal girl.